 What if humans relocate to another planet, but the entire ecosystem gets destroyed or the human species finishes and the ecosystem survives?

 Now, most people would go with the former option.
 So, this is also something which has rather plain options.
 But our work here is not to examine which is the most practical option.
 I want to examine the moral and ethical ethos of these choices.
 Let's remove ourselves from the eyes of a human once and ask ourselves, what makes humans so great that they can be in competition with an entire ecosystem?
-And this is not some philosophical question that we can bring up in one of those nights that we may or may not be with someone and yet feel so alone, when we remember one of the questions that remain better when unanswered.
+And this is not some philosophical question that we bring up to sound more intellectual.

 With today's scientific advancements, humans are venturing out into the world of DNA, and we may be starting with controlling a few genes on plants or mice, but we will surely reach a stage, maybe 50 or even a 100 years from now, when we will be able to completely construe DNA to form whatever organism we want, then as with all things human, an hierarchy, or a competition of sorts will pan out, where we have to decide which DNA is better.
 And this will spark a new type of discrimination, which will mostly stem from financial condition.
 I can hear couples arguing whether they should have their baby's hair black or brown (and many many other things, some of which may also be rather discriminatory).
 And when capitalism's supply and chain rule kicks in, some genes will have more value than others.
 For example, genes for thin girls will be more in demand than those of average sized or even plus sized girls like me.
 Therefore, money your parents have = how beautiful you are (here beauty is what the society at large considers).
 So, are we even taking away the right of the poor to be beautiful?
 This particular question in itself is complex, on one hand, they can go for the natural method, but that itself has quite a number of complications, gene therapy/editing/hacking has the power to prevent n-number of genetic diseases/effects etc. Maybe, if the governments, human rights groups or/and UN kicks then the right to select only a particular number of genes can be in place.
 But on the other and more gory hand, in a society that still isn't able to finish racism, sexism or any other kind of discrimination, even the most liberated, equalist people will take part in xenophobia.
 Yes, I may not care about the color of skin one has, but to prevent my own kid from discrimination, which is in built in the system and may affect his career, health and overall life, I will make him white [note the gender].
 This will perpetuate an exponential arrow which will only propagate xenophobia further.
 As the number of blacks, LGBTQIA+, and even fat people will decline, as they will be seen as a sign of backwardness and remnants of a chaotic, randomized past.